pgunsolley/angularjs-mutable-table/README.md

 # Overview

-This is not a comprehensive documentation.
+This is not a comprehensive guide.

-I will update this file as time allows.
+I will update this file as time permits.

 # Peer Dependencies